 We absolutely loved staying at Tombstone Monument Ranch, it made our Tombstone adventure so much more memorable.

 I would also highly recommend taking a day trip to the quirky mining town of Bisbee.
-Read our Bisbee Guide to discover the best things to do there and find out why we loved it so much!
+Read our Bisbee Travel Guide to discover the best things to do there and find out why we loved it so much!

 Many people may argue that Tombstone is a bit of a tourist trap, and it can be.
 However, it is such an iconic piece in the history of the Wild West and is worth a stop on your Arizona road trip!

-We loved our time there and hope that this guide has helped you discover the best things to do in Tombstone!
+We loved our time there and hope this guide has helped you discover the best things to do in Tombstone!

 Pin it for later: